lscambo13/DualSpeaker-X01BD/README.md

    lscambo13 @ xda-developers && Dante63 @ xda-developers
 ------------------------------------------------------------
 ------------------------------------------------------------
-Disclaimer:	By installing this module you agree that I shall
+Disclaimer:	By installing this module you agree that I
-			not not be held responsible for any sort of dam- age caused to your phone's hardware or to your ears for that matter.
+		shall not not be held responsible for any sort of damage caused to your phone's hardware or to your ears for that matter.

 		       PROCEED AT YOUR OWN RISK!!
 ------------------------------------------------------------
 ------------------------------------------------------------